improve-ai/swift-ranker/README.md

 ```
 tracker = new DecisionTracker(trackUrl)
-model = new DecisionModel("themes") # create a dummy model with the correct model name so decisions can still be tracked
+model = new DecisionModel("themes") # create a dummy model with the same name configured in the gym
 model.tracker = tracker

 DecisionModel.loadAsync() {